 Federal Tax Penalties and IRS Form 5329.
-Several tax penalties may apply to your various Roth IRA transactions, and are in addition to any federal, state, or local taxes.
+Several tax penalties may apply to your various IRA transactions, and are in addition to any federal, state, or local taxes.
 Federal penalties and excise taxes are generally reported and remitted to the IRS by completing IRS Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, and attaching the form to your federal income tax return.
 The penalties may include any of the following taxes:

-- Early-Distribution Penalty Tax.
-If you take a distribution from your Roth IRA before reaching age 591⁄2, you are subject to a 10 percent earlydistribution penalty tax on the taxable portion of the distribution and certain converted or qualified rollover contribution assets distributed during the five-year holding period.
+- 1. Early-Distribution Penalty Tax.
+If you take a distribution from your IRA before reaching age 591⁄2, you are subject to a 10 percent early-distribution penalty tax on the taxable portion of the distribution.
 However, certain exceptions apply.
-Exceptions to the 10 percent penalty tax include: the qualified distributions reasons previously listed, distributions due to eligible higher education expenses, medical expenses exceeding a certain percentage of adjusted gross income, health insurance premiums due to your extended unemployment, a series of substantially equal periodic payments, IRS levy, traditional IRA conversions, qualified reservist distributions, qualified birth or adoption distributions, and qualified HSA funding distributions.
-Additional exceptions include distributions taken during the five year holding period as a result of your attaining age 591⁄2, death, disability, or a first-time home purchase.
-Properly completed rollovers, transfers, and recharacterizations are not subject to the 10 percent penalty tax. - 2.
+Exceptions to the 10 percent penalty tax are distributions due to death, disability, first-time home purchase, eligible higher education expenses, medical expenses exceeding a certain percentage of adjusted gross income, health insurance premiums due to your extended unemployment, a series of substantially equal periodic payments, IRS levy, traditional IRA conversions, qualified reservist distributions, qualified birth or adoption distributions, and qualified HSA funding distributions.
+Properly completed rollovers, transfers, recharacterizations, and conversions are not subject to the 10 percent penalty tax. - 2.
 Excess Contribution Penalty Tax.
-If you contribute more to your Roth IRA than you are eligible to contribute, you have created an excess contribution, which is subject to a 6 percent excise tax.
-The excise tax applies each year that the excess contribution remains in your Roth IRA.
+If you contribute more to your IRA than you are eligible to contribute, you have created an excess contribution, which is subject to a 6 percent excise tax.
+The excise tax applies each year that the excess contribution remains in your IRA.
 If you timely file your federal income tax return, you may still remove your excess contribution, plus attributable earnings, as late as October 15 for calendar year filers. - 3.
 Excess Accumulation Penalty Tax.
-Any portion of an RMD that is not distributed to your beneficiary by its deadline is subject to a 50 percent excess accumulation penalty tax.
-The IRS may waive this penalty upon proof of reasonable error and that reasonable steps were taken to correct the error, including remedying the shortfall.
-A beneficiary should review IRS Form 5329 instructions when requesting a waiver.
+Any portion of a RMD that is not distributed by its deadline is subject to a 50 percent excess accumulation penalty tax.
+The IRS may waive this penalty upon your proof of reasonable error and that reasonable steps were taken to correct the error, including remedying the shortfall.
+See IRS Form 5329 instructions when requesting a waiver.

 Disaster Tax Relief and Repayment of a Qualified Disaster Distribution.
 Subject to applicable law, individuals in certain federally declared disaster areas may be given the opportunity to take qualified disaster distributions without an early distribution penalty (e.g., for a qualified hurricane distribution).
 When these qualified disaster distributions are allowed, they are subject to any time periods as defined by law and, if multiple distributions are made for the same event, are aggregated with distributions from other IRAs and eligible retirement plans up to prescribed limits (e.g., \$100,000).
 Typically, the qualified disaster distributions are included in gross income over a three tax year period or all in the year of distribution.
 In addition, an individual may be allowed three years after the date of receipt to repay all or part of the qualified disaster distribution without being subject to the one rollover per 1-year limitation or the 60-day requirement.
-Certain first-time homebuyer or hardship distributions may be eligible for repayment within a prescribed time period.
-For additional disaster area information and IRS guidance on associated tax relief, refer to IRS forms, notices and publications, or visit the IRS's web site at www.irs.gov/DisasterRelief.
+Certain firsttime homebuyer or hardship distributions may be eligible for repayment within a prescribed time period.
+For additional disaster area information and IRS guidance on associated tax relief, refer to IRS forms, notices and publications, or visit the IRS's web site at www.irs.gov /DisasterRelief.